rust-lang/reference/src/patterns.md

 binds to `e` the value 2 (not the entire range: the range here is a range subpattern).

-By default, identifier patterns bind a variable to a copy of or move from the matched value (depending whether the matched value implements the [Copy trait]).
+By default, identifier patterns bind a variable to a copy of or move from the matched value depending on whether the matched value implements [Copy].
 This can be changed to bind to a reference by using the `ref` keyword, or to a mutable reference using `ref mut`.
 For example: